Updated Maps: Ohio Drive, SW, Roadway Closure and Detour

 Project Details

 The Potomac River Tunnel is the next major phase of the DC Clean Rivers Project.
-The project consists of a large-diameter deep sewer tunnel, diversion facilities, drop shafts, and support structures to capture flows from existing combined sewer overflows (CSOs) along the Potomac River and convey them to the Blue Plains Advanced Wastewater Treatment Plant.
-The project is needed to reduce CSOs that contribute to water quality impairment of the Potomac River and ultimately the Chesapeake Bay; and to comply with the 2005 Federal Consent Decree entered by DC Water, the District of Columbia, the US Environmental Protection Agency, and the US Department of Justice, as amended in January 2016.
+The project consists of a large-diameter deep sewer tunnel, diversion facilities, drop shafts, and support structures to capture flows of combined sewer and stormwater overflows along the Potomac River and convey them to the Blue Plains Advanced Wastewater Treatment Plant.
+The project is needed to reduce wastewater overflows that contribute to water quality impairment of the Potomac River and ultimately Chesapeake Bay; and to comply with the 2005 Federal Consent Decree entered by DC Water, the District of Columbia, the US Environmental Protection Agency, and the US Department of Justice, as amended in January 2016.

-CSOs are released into the Potomac River from CSO Outfalls during rainfalls that exceed the system's capacity.
-CSOs impair water quality by increasing water bacteria levels, contributing to low dissolved oxygen impacting aquatic life, and increasing the amount of trash in waterways.
-An estimated 654 million gallons of CSOs currently enter the Potomac River in a year of average rainfall.
-The proposed controls are estimated to reduce the volume of CSOs to the Potomac River by 93% and reduce their frequency from approximately 74 events to 4 events in a year of average rainfall.
+Combined overflows of untreated sewage and stormwater are released at sites along the Potomac River during rainfalls that exceed the system's capacity.
+The overflows impair water quality by increasing water bacteria levels, contributing to low dissolved oxygen impacting aquatic life, and increasing the amount of trash in waterways.
+An estimated 654 million gallons of combined wastewater and stormwater currently enter the Potomac River in a year of average rainfall.
+The proposed controls are estimated to reduce the volume of oveflows to the Potomac River by 93% and reduce their frequency from approximately 74 events to 4 events in a year of average rainfall.

 For more information